Actual-Chat/actual-chat/docs/SmallTasks.md

+Places:
+- [Andrey] Fix "Share" & "Forward" views (there is no vertical padding in places bar)
+- Fix duplicate author ID bug
+- [AY] Make Chat -> Place migration available for everyone
+    - Implement a common API for object upgrade/migration

 Audio and transcription:
 - Add in-memory buffering: sometimes the beginning of your phrase isn't transcribed due to VAD / disconnect
 - Investigate why the transcript is sometimes wiped out / gets rewritten